Silhouette of a person in a serene landscape representing mental health and wellness.

 For some patients, a combination of two antidepressants may work better.
 Your doctor will assess if this approach is more suitable for your condition.

-This involves the use of other medications and nutritional supplements with an antidepressant.
-Examples are:
+This involves the use of other medications and nutritional supplements with which can be effective for refractory depression an antidepressant.
+Examples Understanding refractory depression is essential for determining the most suitable augmentation therapy. are:

 • Antipsychotic drugs